 Lungs are of central importance in the human respiratory system.
 It enables gaseous exchange between both inhaled and exhaled air with that of blood.

-help to allow the oxygen present in air to be taken within the body.
-It also releases waste of carbon dioxide in the air.
+help to allow the oxygen present in the air to be taken within the body.
+It also releases waste of carbon dioxide into the air.

 Let us take a look at the structure of this organ before we move on to know more about

-Lungs are a pair of air-filled spongy organs which are located on both sides of the chest.
+Lungs are a pair of air-filled spongy organs that are located on both sides of the chest.
 The windpipe or trachea passes inhaled oxygen to lungs through fine tubular branches which are called bronchi.